ngrx/platform/projects/ngrx.io/content/guide/store/architecture.md

   "products": [{ "id": 1, "name": "movie" }]
 }
 ```
 If this is our state above that means the application is showing all its text in `english` and somewhere we are rendering a list of products.
-Lets say now the user changes the language in the applciation from `english` from `french`.
+Let's say that now the user changes the language in the application, from `english` from `french`.
 How would we change this?

 #### Changing our state in the store